sams4566/football-news/README.md

 - __Article__
   - Each article has the main image in the center with the headline, date of publish and category badge at the top.
   - The user has the option of voting positively or negatively on the article and alongside leaving a comment.
-  - The total number of comments and the net number of upvotes minus downvotes are indicated above the comments section to let user know the popularity of the article.
+  - The total number of comments and the net number of upvotes minus downvotes are indicated above the comments section to let users know the popularity of the article.
   - User’s can load more comments by clicking the ‘More comments’ button when there are more than four comments.
   - The user who created the article also has the option to edit and delete the article from within this page.